pavankonam/Pixel-Pastries/README.md

 Number of filters in Generator/Discriminator

-All tuning logic is implemented in tuner.py.
+All tuning logic is implemented using Grid Search.

 ## 📈 MLOps Integration
 We use TensorBoard and Weights & Biases (wandb) to track experiments, log metrics, visualize training progress, and compare runs.